pharringtonp19/mecon/docs/math/uncertainty_background.md

+??? note "TL;DR"

+    We use probability theory to model our understanding/level of information about the world.

 ### **Introduction**
 Making decisions involves assessing tradeoffs -- comparing the benefits to costs.
 Many of these tradeoffs might not occur in the immediate present, and might not occur with much certainty